yanivtal/graph-improvement-proposals/grcs/0020-knowledge-graph.md

 #### 13.1 Set triple

-When the OpType is `Set triple`, all 3 EAV fields of the triple must be included.
+When the OpType is `Set triple`, all 3 EAV fields of the triple field must be included.

 | Name            | Value | Description                                        |
 | --------------- |-------| -------------------------------------------------- |